cjbwalsh/lsc_dbs_scms/README.md

 The RMarkdown documents with names like `walsh_etal_foundation_PLOSW_S1.Rmd` are the source code of the supplementary materials (S1-S5) of the paper, and `walsh_etal_foundation_PLOSW_figs_tab.Rmd` is the source of the paper's figures and table.

 The large data files used by this repository are stored in the Open Science Framework (OSF) repository [https://osf.io/57azq/](https://osf.io/57azq/).
 Assuming you are working in a clone of this github repository, the script `load_ld_scms_tables.R` downloads the data from the OSF repository.
-(This file is sourced, and the data downloaded, if you run or knit either Rmd file.)
+(This file is sourced, and the data downloaded, if you run or knit most of the Rmd files.)

 The data were originally stored as a postgreSQL database, with this structure.